chrismatchett/met-teach-expo-demos/README.md

 * The importance of keeping expo-cli up to date.
 * The importance of reading the docs.
 * Understanding the limitations of web testing.
-* Can we test bluetooth in the Expo App?